-The Financial Aid Office is required under federal regulations to establish a Cost of Attendance Budget annually that reflects an estimate of the cost of attending their institution for an academic year, which includes an estimate of the following expenses tuition, fees, room, board, books and supplies, and living expenses.
+The Financial Aid Office is required under federal regulations to establish a Cost of Attendance Budget annually that reflects an estimate of the cost of attending their institution for an academic year, which includes an estimate of the following expenses: tuition, fees, books and supplies, and living expenses.
 Although a cost of attendance budget must include these specific expenses, this does not mean that you will be billed for these expenses.
 For most graduate students, LaGrange College will bill/invoice the student only for actual tuition and fees.
-Room and board charges are invoiced if the student resides on campus.
+Room and board charges are invoiced only if the student resides on campus by special arrangement.